 - Serving on the editorial/advisory boards of open access publications or platforms

 - Participating in projects or teams advancing and/or advocating for open access to scholarship

-A selection committee including members from Brock’s Advisory Committee on Scholarly Publishing will review nominations and select a recipient.
+A selection committee including Library employees and past award winners will review nominations and select a recipient.